cgreen66/RecipeFinder/README.md

 - **Mobile App**: Development of a mobile application for enhanced accessibility.
 - **Multi-Language Support**: Expanding reach by supporting multiple languages.

-## Contribution & Feedback

-Contributions and feedback are encouraged.
-Please refer to our contribution guidelines for more details.

 ## Contact

 For inquiries, contact [Christopher Green](<christophergreennyc@gmail.com>).